laurajun/FrontEndWebDev/README.md

 Good practise to build onepage application imitating Google Play Books this time.
 Tomorrow I get into making this page dynamic with backbone.js.

+Everything started good but I got troubles with json data, because all my browsers kept warning about CORS policy and the key functions couldn't be executed.
+All the code is correct and I keep moving on with this but need to figure out what is the most secure way to test...